cloudera-cemea/CML_vHoL/README.md

 #### Initialize the Project
 AMPs (Applied Machine Learning Prototypes) are reference Machine Learning projects that have been built by Cloudera Fast Forward Labs to provide quickstart examples and tutorials.
-AMPs are deployed into the Cloudera Machine Learning (CML) experience, which is a platform you can also build your own Machine Learning use cases on.
+AMPs are deployed into the Cloudera Machine Learning (Cloudera AI) experience, which is a platform you can also build your own Machine Learning use cases on.

 - Go to the Workshop CDP Tenant
 - Navigate to the Machine Learning tile from the CDP Menu.